adrienTchounkeu/backend_assignment_fulfil/README.rst

 Analyzing The Solution
 ----------------------

-Before starting coding, We have to understand the problem and think of the solution.
+Before starting coding, we have to understand the problem and think of the solution.
 We have structured our project as follow :

 * Choose a great tool to read large csv files : Pandas for instance
 * Create custom signals to dispatch when there's a manual create/update action.